3slicesofpi/concept-1b/A1-A Search for Allies.md

 - Understand the economic and social situation in Singapore.
 - A top-down view of Qua-Toyne's military woes.
 - Basic character development for Gennesone, who is stressed and worried and considers the trade deal to be his only hope; he is determined to see it succeed.
+- Begin transition of Singapore civilian govt to military led govt. (start only)
 - Introduce Qua-Toyne religion
 - Finally, establish the technological disparity between the two nations.
-#### Character Focus: Foreign Affairs Commissioner Beyn of the Principality, Foreign Minister Gensonne of the Republic of Singapore
+#### Character Focus: Foreign Affairs Commissioner Beyn of the Principality (Beyn), Foreign Minister Gensonne of the Republic of Singapore (Gens)

 ## Desired Outcomes (Plot):
 - First Contact between Singapore and Qua-Toyne, focusing on Qua-Toyne perspective